-Control of Congress up for grabs Tuesday
+First polls close in battle for Congress

 Wisconsin Republican Sen. Ron Johnson was expected to be an easy target for Democrats, but his race with Russ Feingold has tightened in recent days.

-Republican senators in New Hampshire -- where Ayotte faces Democratic Gov. Maggie Hassan -- and Pennsylvania, where Pat Toomey is opposed by Katie McGinty -- could see their fates tied to Trump's performance Tuesday.
+Republican senators in New Hampshire -- where Ayotte faces Democratic Gov. Maggie Hassan -- and Pennsylvania, where Toomey is opposed by Katie McGinty -- could see their fates tied to Trump's performance.

 Indiana has represented a major disappointment for Democrats.
-Former Sen. Evan Bayh was expected to run away with the seat in a comeback bid against GOP Rep. Todd Young, but he has faltered amid questions about his residency and his post-Senate lobbying work.
+Bayh, a former senator, was expected to run away with the seat in a comeback bid against GOP Rep. Young, but he has faltered amid questions about his residency and his post-Senate lobbying work.
 That race looks to be close.

 Two more Republicans who were expected to be safe -- Missouri Sen. Roy Blunt and North Carolina Sen. Richard Burr -- have fumbled, finding themselves in much more competitive races than expected.

-In North Carolina, Burr's late fundraising start -- combined with the Clinton campaign's focus there -- allowed Democrat Deborah Ross to turn the state into a toss-up.
+In North Carolina, Burr's late fundraising start -- combined with the Clinton campaign's focus there -- allowed Democrat Ross to turn the state into a toss-up.

-And in Missouri, secretary of state Jason Kander has run one of the strongest Democratic campaigns -- punctuated by a TV spot that featured the military veteran rebutting attack ads from the National Rifle Association by assembling an AR-15 rifle while blindfolded.
+And in Missouri, Secretary of State Jason Kander has run one of the strongest Democratic campaigns -- punctuated by a TV spot that featured the military veteran rebutting attack ads from the National Rifle Association by assembling an AR-15 rifle while blindfolded.
 If Blunt survives, he could be the rare Senate Republican who was helped by Trump, who is expected to carry Missouri easily.

-Democrats are confident they'll pick up at least one Republican-held seat: Illinois, where Sen. Mark Kirk appears poised to lose to Democratic Rep. Tammy Duckworth, an Iraq war veteran.
+Democrats are confident they'll pick up at least one Republican-held seat: Illinois, where Kirk appears poised to lose to Democratic Rep. Tammy Duckworth, an Iraq war veteran.

 Republicans, meanwhile, are only seriously challenging for one Democratic-held seat -- Nevada, where Democrat Catherine Cortez Masto is squaring off with Republican Rep. Joe Heck for the seat being vacated by retiring Senate Minority Leader Harry Reid.